How to Fix 502 Bad Gateway WordPress Error

 502 Bad Gateway issue is a server error.
 That is to say, the error originates from the webserver of a site, and not your machine.

 It is indicative that a server encountered difficulties processing a request coming from your browser.

-Though a temporary error, bad gateway error can be frustrating.
-It affects WordPress sites and non-WordPress sites alike.
+Though a temporary error, Bad Gateway error can be frustrating.
+It affects WordPress sites as well as non-WordPress sites.

 What is 502 Bad Gateway Error?

 To load a webpage, your browser will first send an HTTP request to the webserver where the website is located.

 In essence, the HTTP request tells the server, “Hey, someone requested Z page, and I need you to fetch it”.

 Two servers are needed to complete your request: the gateway or proxy server and the upstream server (also called the origin server).

 The proxy server (also referred to as edge servers) receives the request first, before then transmitting it to the origin server.